vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 Once the desired package is added as a BUILD.gn dependency, the dart files in those packages can be imported in our dart code.
 Importing dart packages in fuchsia looks a bit different than normal dart packages.
-Let’s look at the import statements in `main.dart` of the hello_world example.
+Let's look at the import statements in `main.dart` of the hello_world example.

 ```dart